kallaway/100-days-of-code/r1-log.md

 ### R1D4 - June 27th, 2018
 Woke up way too late today, so I didn't code at my usual hour which is 5:30 AM, will try to code later in the day.
 Last night I installed Tomcat, Maven and Eclipse for Java EE, and started learning about deploying web apps to deploy the Baby Names Project to the web.

+Finally worked on implementing the last test case of the Baby Names Project.
+Didn't take too long.
+Now I've got to start working on implementing the project as a web application.
+Or maybe I should start working on finishing the first module on Coursera, and then working on the project.
+We'll see.